ept-team/equinor-ctf-2022/writeups/Forensics/1337 Security Authority/coldboots/README.md

-# Forensics/Never Gonna Give You Up (23 solves / 403 points)
+# Forensics/1337 Security Authority (23 solves / 403 points)

 by *Roellik* for *coldboots*